To apply to St Mary's, you need to download the application form, fill it in, and email, fax , post or drop off the necessary documents at St Mary’s.

-- The parent consents to the school including photographs, with or without the name, of the pupil in publications, or in press releases, or on the school's website, to celebrate the school's or the pupil's activities, achievements or successes.
+- The parent consents to the school including photographs, with or without the name of the pupil, in publications, in press releases, on the school's website, and/ or social media plat forms to celebrate the school's or the pupil's activities, achievements or successes.

-- The parent agrees that the school may make such enquiries into their creditworthiness as it considers necessary through the parents' banks, any institution doing credit verification or the last school the pupil attended.
+- The parent agrees that the school may make such enquiries into their credit worthiness as it considers necessary through the parents' banks, any institution doing credit verification or the school the pupil currently attends.

 Download the conditions of admission